ECMWFCode4Earth/fire-forecast/README.md

  * `~/data/timeseries/TimeSeriesDataSampleCoords.nc` which contains only the coordinates of the selected pixels

 ### 2. Cut timeseries into 2 day samples
-Now we need to cut these into training samples, namely select 48 hour sinppets with at least a certein amount of fire occurrences.
+Now we need to cut these into training samples, namely select 48 hour snippets with at least a certain amount of fire occurrences.
 Additionally we need to separate into train, test and validation sets.
 In our example we want as much data as possible for training, but there should be at least one fire recorded in the 48 hour window.
 Finally we not only want the data from 0 to 0 UTC but also all possible shifted timeseries to maximize our data.
 Note that the full data has to fit into the memory for this step.
 First create a directory for the output:
 ```
 mkdir ~/data/timeseries_snippets